kapferer brand identity prism hero

 How to Apply the Prism and Envision Your Brand

 Understanding the Kapferer Brand Identity Prism provides a strategic framework for both new and established brands to shape and refine their identity.
+Leverage the Prism to ensure your online presence is deeply aligned with your brand values and customer expectations.
 Here’s how businesses can leverage the prism to enhance their brand’s resonance with its audience:

 For New Brands: Building a Foundation